brad-hobbswd/let-not-your-heart-be-troubled/README.md

 A story of friendship, surrender, trust, and discovering peace through Jesus.

-This project contains the complete website edition of *Let Not Your Heart Be Troubled: Joey's Journey*, a faith centered story that follows Joey through seasons of anxiety, emotional exhaustion, friendship, distance, and ultimately peace found through Jesus.
+This project contains the complete interactive website edition of *Let Not Your Heart Be Troubled: Joey's Journey*, a faith centered story following Joey through emotional exhaustion, friendship, distance, fear, surrender, and the peace that comes through trusting Jesus.

-Throughout the journey, Joey learns a life changing truth:
+Throughout the journey, Joey discovers a truth that slowly changes his heart:

 > "Let not your heart be troubled: ye believe in God, believe also in me."
 >